On the Impossible Safety of Large AI Models: The security-performance tradeoff

 \subsection{Impossible secure mean estimation}

-There is a growing literature on robust high-dimensional mean estimation~\cite{DiakonikolasKane19,ChengDG19,depersin19,gabor21} and its connections to robust learning~\cite{BlanchardMGS17,bulyan}.
+There is a growing literature on robust high-dimensional mean estimation~\cite{DiakonikolasKane19,ChengDG19,depersin19,gabor21} and its connections to robust learning~\cite{BlanchardMGS17,el2020robust,rouault2022practical}.
 In particular, \cite{ElMhamdiFGGHR21,DataD21,he2021byzantinerobust} all showed how to leverage robust mean estimation to construct robust machine learning algorithms, with provable guarantees even in the heterogeneous setting.
 In particular, \cite{ElMhamdiFGGHR21,he2021byzantinerobust} proved that this construction is essentially optimal.
-Put differently, at least in standard distributed learning settings, the vulnerability of robust machine learning algorithm is rooted in the vulnerability of robust mean estimation.
+Put differently, at least in standard distributed learning settings, the vulnerability of machine learning algorithms is rooted in the vulnerability of robust mean estimation.

 To formalize the vulnerability of robust mean estimators, a threat model must be considered.
 One common setting assumes that, out of the $\USER$ users, $\faulty$ behave arbitrarily\footnote{Without loss of generality, in the context of robust learning, this captures the other major setting in which a fraction of a user's data is corrupted, and hybrid settings as well.}.
-Such faulty users are often called \emph{Byzantine}, while others are {\it honest}.
-The robust mean estimation problem is then to estimate the mean of honest users' vectors, despite being unable to distinguish them from Byzantine users' vectors.
-As argued in the introduction, given the scale of disinformation campaigns, such a resilience to Byzantine users has become critical.
-Any safe learning algorithm must be able to protect its training from such data poisoning attacks.
+Such users may be called \emph{poisoners}, while others are {\it honest}.
+The robust mean estimation problem is then to estimate the mean of honest users' vectors, despite being unable to distinguish them from poisoners' vectors.
+As argued in the introduction, given the scale of disinformation campaigns, such a resilience to poisoners has become critical.
+Any secure LAIM must protect its training from poisoning.

-Unfortunately, there are lower bounds on what any ``robust'' mean estimation can guarantee.
-Here, we adapt a result of~\cite{ElMhamdiFGGHR21}, which essentially says that the accuracy guarantee is necessarily proportional to the heterogeneity of honest users' data, if this heterogeneity is measured by the radius $\radius$ of the ball in which users' vectors $\param{\user}$ must lie.
-Essentially, when the honest users' data are very heterogeneous, which we argued to be especially the case for language data, there will be a lot of leeway for Byzantine users to bias learned result.
-This makes \emph{foundation models} very unsafe.
+Unfortunately, there are known lower bounds on what any ``robust'' mean estimation can guarantee.
+Here, we adapt a result of~\cite{ElMhamdiFGGHR21}, which essentially says that the accuracy guarantee necessarily grows proportionally with honest users' heterogeneity.
+Indeed, when the honest users' input vectors are very different, there will be a lot of leeway for poisoners to bias learned result.